Treasure237-ux/Final_project-for-mern-fullstack/README.md

 ## 🙏 Acknowledgments

-- OpenAI for the GPT API
+- Groq for the GPT API
 - MongoDB for the database
 - React and Express communities
 - TailwindCSS for styling